khanfarabi/ExplainableAI/README.md

 In order to get the overall accuracy results in Explanation_Accuracy folder  for explanation_analysis.py file the following coommands need to be run:

-python explanation_analysis.py review # To get the all output of SHAP, LIME, and BERT for the Yel Hotel review data
+python explanation_analysis.py review # for the Yel Hotel review data

-python explanation_analysis.py topic # To get the all output of SHAP, LIME, and BERT for the 20NewsGroup data
+python explanation_analysis.py topic # for the 20NewsGroup data

-python explanation_analysis.py tweet # To get the all output of SHAP, LIME, and BERT for the Covid-19 Tweet data
+python explanation_analysis.py tweet #  for the Covid-19 Tweet data